Databases A – Z

 Opinions of the Supreme Court of the United States: Features “slip” opinions, the first version of the Court’s opinions posted on this website.
 A “slip” opinion consists of the majority or principal opinion, any concurring or dissenting opinions written by the Justices, and a prefatory syllabus prepared by the Reporter’s Office that summarizes the decision.

 Oxford English Dictionary: The OED is widely regarded as the accepted authority on the English language.
 It is an unsurpassed guide to the meaning, history, and pronunciation of 600,000 words – past and present – from across the English-speaking world.

 Papers of Princeton: A digitized collection of historical periodicals from the town of Princeton and Princeton University.
 This is an ongoing project and new titles will be added in the future.
 Titles currently included in this database are Town Topics, Local Express, The Daily Princetonian, Princeton University Weekly Bulletin, Nassau Literary Review, Princeton Recollector, and Princeton Herald.
-Check the database for most up-to-date information, including dates of coverage.
+Check the database for the most up-to-date information, including dates of coverage.
 For a partial index to the Princeton Packet, see the Local Newspaper Index, description listed above.
 For a comprehensive list of the library’s historical newspaper holdings and how to access them, please visit the Local History page.

 Points of View (EBSCO): Designed to assist students and researchers in understanding the full scope of controversial subjects, this resource includes essays, questions, and thousands of supporting articles.

 Prescribers’ Digital Reference (PDR): Use this resource to locate drug summaries, alerts, recalls, and approvals.